signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

 <p align="center">A sample BPMN diagram that can be deployed as smart contract</p>

 ## Why Hyperledger Fabric matters
-However, by default, Caterpillar integrates with Ethereum (and the Ethereum [Ganache client](https://www.trufflesuite.com/ganache)), which is problematic because Ethereum is typically not considered suitable for Enterprise use cases:
+By default, Caterpillar integrates with Ethereum (and the Ethereum [Ganache client](https://www.trufflesuite.com/ganache)), which is problematic because Ethereum is typically not considered suitable for Enterprise use cases:

 * Ethereum's transaction costs and price fluctuations add unwanted volatility to the business environment.
 * The association with *snake oil* schemes and ICOs, as well as the unchecked influence of one individual project lead decrease the willingness of serious enterprises to belief in the long-term sustainability of the ecosystem.